The family tree of Mike Lee: The political legacy of the Lee-Udall family

 Smith, who lost a son to suicide stemming from mental illness, sponsored legislation to put federal funding for mental health on par with other health care needs and changed the debate over mental health in Congress.

-Peterson said the family’s efforts through national policy and nonprofit initiatives to right wrongs done to Native American tribes by white settlers began when their grandfather Levi Udall wrote the majority opinion for the Arizona Supreme Court extending the right to vote for Native Americans living on reservations.
+Peterson said the family’s efforts through national policy and nonprofit initiatives to right wrongs done to Native American tribes by white settlers began when Levi Udall, Stewart’s and Mo’s father, wrote the majority opinion for the Arizona Supreme Court extending the right to vote for Native Americans living on reservations.

 The Lee influence on the law didn’t stop at the state level.
 Smith’s brother Milan Smith Jr. was appointed to 9th Circuit Court of Appeals in 2006, where he wrote a unanimous opinion in 2020 finding Nevada’s COVID-19 restrictions violated religious freedom.